 Both local and general anesthesia involves risk.
-There is the possibility of complications, injury, and even heart attack, stroke, blindness, disability, and death from all forms of surgical anesthesia or sedation.
+There is the possibility of complications, injury, and even death from all forms of surgical anesthesia or sedation.

 Shock:

 In rare circumstances, your surgical procedure can cause severe trauma, particularly when multiple or extensive procedures are performed.
 Although serious complications are infrequent, infections or excessive fluid loss can lead to severe illness and even death.
 If surgical shock occurs, hospitalization and additional treatment would be necessary.